elehcimd/mltraq/mkdocs/index.md

 Design ML Experiments<br>as State Monads with Persistence
 </h1>

 MLtraq is an open-source ML framework for Python that adopts the **state monads** design pattern to model experiments.
 An `experiment` consists of a collection of `runs` whose state progresses through a chained sequence of `steps`.
-It incorporates **database persistence** for state recovery and full interoperability using open standards such as PyArrow and SQL.
+It incorporates **database persistence** for state recovery and full interoperability using open standards such as Pandas, Arrow and SQL.

 !!!
 Success ""
     **Funding**: This project is supported by [sponsors](./sponsor.md) and clients that [hire me](https://www.linkedin.com/in/dallachiesa/) for Data Science and AI/ML.
 If you find MLtraq useful, please consider sponsoring it, [citing](./cite.md) it in your publications, starring it on [GitHub](https://github.com/elehcimd/mltraq), requesting customizations and/or other consulting services you might need.
 Thank You!